-A fake Fabergé egg and a fellow agent's death leads James Bond to uncovering an international jewel smuggling operation, headed by the mysterious Octopussy, being used to disguise a nuclear attack on NATO forces.
+A fake Fabergé egg and a fellow agent's death lead James Bond to uncover an international jewel-smuggling operation, headed by the mysterious Octopussy, being used to disguise a nuclear attack on N.A.T.O. forces.

 James Bond (007) is Britain's top agent and is on an exciting mission, to solve the mysterious murder of a fellow agent.
 The task sends him to Jamacia, where he joins forces with Quarrel and a loyal CIA agent, Felix Leiter.
 While dodging tarantulas, "fire breathing dragons" and a trio of assassins, known as the three blind mice.
 Bond meets up with the beautiful Honey Ryder and goes face to face with the evil Dr. No. Written by

 19 of 26 people found this review helpful.